 One of the most common CRM challenges faced by growing businesses after they invest in CRM tools is the lack of proper support.
 To understand customer support better, we break it down into strategic and technical support.

 Business expertise is not a commonly promoted offering as this requires significant resources from the CRM provider.
 However, strategic support is necessary to use the platform in the best possible way to improve product usage and sales productivity.

 b.
 Technical Support

-Moreover, not all technical issues warrant the need for hiring talent or event tickets creation.
-You will find that comprehensive CRM platforms offer routine troubleshooting problems and solutions on their websites or apps as FAQs which can save costs and efforts.
+Moreover, not all technical issues warrant the need for hiring talent or event ticket creation.
+You will find that comprehensive CRM platforms offer routine troubleshooting problems and solutions on their websites or apps as FAQs which can save costs and effort.

 3. Incomplete and Inaccurate Data Input

 Maintaining data integrity and sanity is critical to a sales process.
 However, many CRMs do not provide proper product training to end-users/salespersons.
 A lack of product understanding and complex interfaces makes data entry a difficult chore.